choukaki66/choukaki66.github.io/README.md

 Hi, I'm Chang Chiachi.
 Currently researching how Taiwanese fans of *Golden Kamuy* experience Hokkaido and interpret its culture and history.

-❣️Passionate about Japanese manga and music!
+💟Passionate about Japanese manga and music!
 🎼Dreaming of a future in the Japanese entertainment industry to connect stories and people.

 📍 Sapporo, Hokkaido, Japan